-Doing your homework is the most important step in selecting a shopping cart provider.
-With so many options available, selecting the best shopping cart can be a daunting and time consuming process.
+Doing your homework is the most important step in selecting a shopping cart provider to make sure you don’t get into its pitfalls.
+With so many options available, selecting the best shopping cart can be a daunting and time-consuming process.
 It’s important to understand not all eCommerce systems are created equally.
 Therefore, it’s important to evaluate your options and make sure you select the right software for your business.

 Here’s our list of the top 3 things to look for in a shopping cart provider:

 This is the most simple but often overlooked selection criteria.
 To avoid fines, fees and possible legal action, make sure the software you are using is both PA-DSS and PCI certified and compliant.
 If the eCommerce company you’re looking at isn’t bragging about their certifications, odds are it’s not compliant.
 Compliant solutions don’t cost any more than non-compliant solutions so if you don’t see “PA-DSS / PCI Compliant” it’s best to move on.